intsab/Flutter-MVVM/README.md

-# private_communication
+# Flutter Sample App Using MVVM

 Create Private contacts & Call them.
-Contacts will not be save in Contacts App
+Contacts will not be save in Contacts of phone. they will be in local database of application!

 ## Features

-Flutter Project
+Language: Dart

+### Using:

-Stateless and StateFull Widgets
+Stateless and StateFull Widgets, Custom Widgets

-Custom Widgets

-Floor DB
+Floor/Room Database for Saving contacts

-Firebase Auth Plugin
+Firebase Auth Plugin for Login and Registration

+Async Programming

 ## Screenshots
 <table>